ipfs/ipfs-camp-2022/README.md

 ### [Decentralized Job Fair](Decentralized%20Job%20Fair)
 Whether you are looking for a new role, hiring for your project, or simply want to learn more about open source projects that you can contribute to, the Decentralized Job Fair is for you.
-Please sign up here if you are wanting to attend: https://lu.ma/ipfscamp22.jobfair
+Please sign up at: https://lu.ma/ipfscamp22.jobfair

 ### [IPFS Operators & Enterprise](IPFS%20Operators%20&%20Enterprise)